NovelioPI/NovelioPI/README.md

 ###

-<p align="left">My name is Novelio and I'm an Embedded Software Engineer, from Indonesia.</p>
+<p align="left">My name is Novelio and I'm an Embedded System and Machine Learning enthusiast, from Indonesia.</p>

 ###